Gustave Roussy is a non-profit making private health establishment with a public role.

 It is chaired by the Prefect of the Île-de-France region and Paris and determines overall policies and methods for assessment and monitoring.

 The executive management of Gustave Roussy is directed by a doctor, appointed for a 5 year period by the Minister of Health as advised by the Administrative Council and the National Federation of Cancer Centres (Unicancer).
-Professor Alexander Eggermont has been the General Director of Gustave Roussy since 2010.
+Professor Alexander Eggermont has been the General Director of Gustave Roussy from 2010 to 2019.
+Professor Michel Ducreux is appointed acting director since the 1st october 2019, until the nomination of a new General Director.

 The General Director is responsible for the general conduct of the establishment and is assisted by the Deputy General Director, who is concerned with operational management of the Institute, and the Director of Research.
 The former of these is appointed by the Minister of Health and the latter is appointed for 5 years by the Ministers responsible for health and research.